tathaibinh/Color-Luminance-Detection/README.md

 # Color-Luminance-Detection

-Tiny script to detect type of the given color (light or dark).
+Tiny script to detect type of a given color (light or dark).

 ## Example usage